 An umbilical hernia usually occurs at the fascia level containing the umbilicus.

 Can nerves of the abdominal wall cause pain?

 Nerves passing through the rectus abdominous come from the thoracic spinal pain.
 These nerves pass through the rectus abdominus muscle and can get trapped in the muscle.
-Trapping causes pain, also known as anterior cutaneous nerve entrapment.
+Trapping causes pain, also known as anterior cutaneous nerve entrapment or ACNES.